pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I quickly hooked a Raspberry Pi to the external monitor and tried to find a turnkey solution that would allow me to stream a virtual screen to the Pi via an Ethernet cable.
 I looked into using VNC, Steam Remote Play, and some dedicated VNC wrappers I found on GitHub.

 Since I was not willing to spend more money on my setup, I used a Raspberry Pi 3 which was sitting unused in one of my drawers.
-This meant I could not benefit from hardware accelerated h264 decoding, which happened to be a significant limitation for using modern low-latency video streaming solutions.
+This little beasts support hardware-accelerated video decoding, including h264.
+However, as we'll see later, my specific requirements made it harder to work with GPU video decoders.
 I had to compromise between picture quality, latency and framerate, and could never reach a balance I felt satisfied with : the slow LAN port and CPU could not handle my requirements.

 I also did not like the fact that most of these solutions depended on running a full desktop session on the Pi, which I wanted to avoid in order to save its thin resources.